kalyssao/Mood./README.md

 # Mood.
-🥺 A mood-based media recommendation application.
+💃🏾 A mood-based media recommendation application.

-Built with VueJS, Express & Microsoft Azure Face.
+Built with VueJS, Express & TensorFlow.

-Processes a user's face through the webcam, determines the most relevant emotion, and recommends music and movie content through calls to the Spotify & The MovieDB APIs - powered by GraphQL.
+Processes a user's face through the webcam, determines the most relevant emotion, and recommends playlists through calls to the Spotify Web API.